nelknet/Nelknet.Cdktf/README.md

    - Generate the provider's F# project from the template
    - Build the C# provider bindings
    - Generate the F# computation expressions
+   - Stamp the provider project metadata with the upstream source/version (exposed in NuGet description & release notes)
    ```bash
    dotnet build -p:ForceCodeGen=true
    ```